akshitagupta15june/Moksh/README.md

   <img src="Images/ego.png" width="150"/>
 </p>

-There are numerous mental problems affecting people in modern society, including fear, false egos, anxiety, comparisons, competition, peer pressure and stressful work environment.
+There are numerous mental problems affecting people in modern society, including fear, false egos, anxiety, comparisons, competition, peer pressure, and stressful work environments.
 Mental health issues can lead to physical discomforts such as headaches, stomach aches, difficulty sleeping, irritability, and inability to focus.
 If left unaddressed, chronic stress can exacerbate these symptoms and give rise to more severe health concerns, including anxiety, hypertension, and reduced immunity.

 ### ✨ A Spiritual Productivity Tool for Mental Wellness

 Moksh is a spiritual productivity tool designed for individuals who want to unlock their potential and achieve true balance in life.
 Our customized spiritual features help you take control of your work, focus on what truly matters, and rejuvenate your mind and spirit.
-By reading Bhagavad Gita, we become soul conscious and gain the strength to fight life's challenges.
-With Moksh, you can overcome the mental problems that arise from our body consciousness and find true happiness.
+By reading the Bhagavad Gita, we become soul-conscious and gain the strength to fight life's challenges.
+With Moksh, you can overcome the mental problems that arise from your body consciousness and find true happiness.

 ### ✨ Features
 * Augmented Reality Bhagavad Gita Meditation 🧘‍♂️